kiket-dev/kiket-nodejs-sdk/README.md

 ```

 Set `KIKET_SDK_TELEMETRY_OPTOUT=1` to disable reporting entirely.
 When `telemetryUrl` is provided (or the environment variable is set), the SDK will POST telemetry JSON to that endpoint with best-effort retry; failures are logged and never crash handlers.

+## Delivery Payload Reference

+Webhook payloads include runtime tokens, injected secrets, and API metadata.
+Review the [extension delivery contract](https://docs.kiket.dev/extensions/delivery-contract/) for the complete schema and response rules, then mirror the structure in your handlers for reliable diagnostics.

 ## Testing